 - Click the Stage button in the action toolbar

-- Select the stage that you wish to move the opportunity (or opportunities) to from the menu that appears
+- From the menu, select the stage that to which you wish to move the opportunity (or opportunities)

 #3: Using Fast Resume Review